 Our dog vomited worms yesterday.
 They looked like spaghetti.
 What type of worms are they & should I be concerned?

 Based on your description, your dog most likely has contracted roundworms.
-If you can, please scoop a couple of them with gloves on, place in zip lock bag, and take them to your vet for identification.
-If they are in fact roundworms, your dog will need deworming medication.
+If you can, please scoop a couple of them with gloves on, place them in a zip lock bag, and take them to your vet for identification.
+If they are, in fact, roundworms, your dog will need deworming medication.

-In our clinic we recommend deworming based on the level of risk to exposure of these parasites.
-For low level risk dogs, we recommend deworming at least once a year.
-For families with small children and/or dogs that are commonly in contact with other dog, deworming is done more frequently.
-Monthly deworming is recommended especially between April and September when the weather is warmer and dogs are at more risk.
+In our clinic, we recommend deworming based on the level of risk of exposure to these parasites.
+For low-level risk dogs, we recommend deworming at least once a year.
+For families with small children and/or dogs that are commonly in contact with another dog, deworming is done more frequently.
+Monthly deworming is recommended, especially between April and September when the weather is warmer, and dogs are at more risk.
 Outdoor cats are also susceptible to intestinal parasites.

-It is always good idea to have your veterinarian see your pet in the springtime, to recommend the most appropriate deworming protocol for your pet.
+It is always a good idea to have your veterinarian see your pet in the springtime to recommend the most appropriate deworming protocol for your pet.